decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 > Ticket Fees

 Your `ticketfee` is the DCR/kB rate you'll pay to have your ticket purchase be included in a block by a miner.
-You'll notice that the above ticketpurchase command doesn't include any `ticketfee` arguments.
+You'll notice that the above `purchaseticket` command doesn't include any `ticketfee` arguments.
 The `ticketfee` argument can be set two ways.

 1. During startup by adding `ticketfee=<fee rate>` to the `[Application Options]` of your `dcrwallet.conf`.
 2. While your wallet is running, using the `dcrctl --wallet setticketfee <fee rate>` command.
 This is not a permanent setting and will default to 0.01 every time your wallet is restarted unless a ticketfee is specified in `dcrwallet.conf`.